 Why would students from overseas consider attending boarding school in the States?

 There are many reasons.
 As a rule, the main one is that parents want their children to have a world-class education.
 An International boarding school education will strengthen your child's language skills.
 Not just English, though it is pretty much the lingua franca in the business and professional world today, your child will also be able to learn a host of other languages, including French, German, Italian, Spanish, and Chinese, to name a few.
 International boarding schools generally offer a rich array of courses in many subjects.
 As you meet with school representatives, have a list of questions handy so that you will remember to ask about matters pertaining to curriculum.

 Boarding schools also offer superb preparation for tertiary or college-level studies.
 While most boarding schools will follow the American Advanced Placement Studies program, many schools offer the International Baccalaureate Diploma program, while others offer the IGCSE/A-levels program.
 That gives you some solid options as you begin to plan your child's college preparatory education.

 Going away to boarding school is certainly a major undertaking.
 Both for you and your child.
 However, don't worry about such basics as where he will live or what he will learn.
 Your primary challenge will be dealing with your own angst and worry about having him so far away from home.
 But, as you will discover from your visit with the school representatives when they come to your region or possibly even your city, your child will be in good hands.

-Soon you will realize that your biggest challenge will be planning a vacation in North America when he is off at Christmas and the couple of other times when school closes for vacations.
-Of course, he will have lots of new friends some of whom will probably invite him to come to their homes and spend the vacation with their families.
+Soon you will realize that your biggest challenge will be planning a vacation in North America when he is off at Christmas and when school closes for vacations.
+Of course, he will have lots of new friends, some of whom will probably invite him to come to their homes and spend the vacation with their families.